Consumer Medicine Information (CMI)

 nausea, vomiting and severe diarrhoea

-oral thrush or vaginal thrush
+oral thrush (sore white mouth or tongue) or vaginal thrush (vaginal itching or discharge)

 change in taste sensation

 Tell your doctor immediately if you notice any of the following as you may need urgent

 feeling generally unwell and having poor appetite

 fainting, irregular heart beat